 In most cases, all you need to do to develop a team of superstar brand ambassadors is identify your loyal patients using a tool like Net Promoter Score® (NPS®) tracking.
 Then, ask them to write you a testimonial or review—or to share their story directly with their physician or friends.

 NPS surveys and email requests for reviews are fully automated in WebPT Reach, making the entire process completely seamless.
 You can also use WebPT Local to monitor all of your online reviews and provide timely responses—all from one integrated platform.

 10. Prioritize relationships—not gift baskets.
-As Hughes writes here, “Not too long ago, [therapists] were expected to turn out their pockets and buy catered lunches, gift baskets, and the like to ‘butter up’ potential referral sources.
+As Hughes writes in a guide to better referral relationships, “Not too long ago, [therapists] were expected to turn out their pockets and buy catered lunches, gift baskets, and the like to ‘butter up’ potential referral sources.
 But, these delicious reminders aren’t as effective as you might think—especially in this day and age.”
 After all, “if everyone is buying goodies, then no one stands out”—not to mention the fact that goodies don’t actually provide any concrete information about your practice or your ability to best serve patients.
 Instead of goodies and gift baskets, build mutually beneficial collaborative relationships that prioritize patient care.

 12. Leverage outcomes and loyalty data.
 According to Hughes, “Collecting patient data (and improving your treatment methods until that data is wholly positive) is the best way for you to demonstrate your value to patients and physicians alike.”
 And that should include both outcomes and loyalty data.
 Referral partners—and prospective patients—want to know you’re “the go-to provider” for their condition or their patients.